Tuition, private lessons, payment procedure and other policies for 2020-2021 academic year

-If the Center has to cancel school during the year for any reason, like Snow day, the make-up date will be offered.
+If the Center has to cancel school during the year for any reason the make-up date will be offered.
 The in person school will be switching to an online learning If CDPHE (Colorado Department of Public Health and Education) will recommend so.

-If the Center cannot offer a make-up day or a family does not enroll for the next semester, families will not be charged for lessons canceled by the Center.
-If the invoice has already been issued for the canceled lesson, and the payment by the family has been made, a credit will be issued to the family on a subsequent invoice, which the family can choose to apply to the next semester, get a refund for, or donate the value of the credit to the Center as a charitable contribution.
+If the Center cannot offer a make-up day, families will not be charged for lessons canceled by the Center.
+If the payment by the family has been made, a credit will be issued to the family on a subsequent invoice, which the family can choose to apply to the next semester, get a refund for, or donate the value of the credit to the Center as a charitable contribution.

 Photo and Video Recording

 Unless notified in writing of an objection by a parent, legal guardian, or student of age 18+, photographs and video footage of students and/or names may be posted in Russian Center-produced materials including but not limited to printed publications, television productions, and web sites.